Regular exercise is crucial for the health and well-being of tortoises.

 Treat Toys

-According to the Journal of Applied Animal Welfare Science, food stimuli are effective in enriching a tortoise environment and encouraging activity.
+According to the Journal of Applied Animal Welfare Science, food stimuli enrich a tortoise’s environment and encourage activity.

 Fill a small rubber or plastic ball with your tortoise’s favorite snack to create a simple treat toy.
 Punch a few holes and insert some food through them.